andrewsully/bank_churn_project/README.md

 ### Modelling

 For the modelling, I use a tree-based ensemble method as we do not have strong linearity in this classification problem.
-I also have class imbalance (20% churn vs 80% retention), so I assign a class weight of 2:1 to penalize false negatives more heavily.
-I built the model on 80% of the data and validated on the remaining 20%, while ensuring no data leakage.
+I also have class imbalance (20.4% churn vs 79.6% retention), so I assign a class weight of 2:1 to penalize false negatives more heavily.
+I built the model on 80% of the data (training set) and validated on the remaining 20% (test set with 2,000 samples), while ensuring no data leakage.
+Weak features with minimal linear correlation (|r| < 0.10) were excluded: satisfaction_score, point_earned, estimated_salary, credit_score, tenure, and card_type.
+Complaint status was intentionally excluded as a lagging indicator that would create a methodological degenerate case (85.9% accuracy with genuine pattern discovery vs 99%+ accuracy with complaint status that identifies customers who have already decided to leave).

 The Random Forest model has many hyperparameters, and I tuned them using a 4-stage sequential grid search (73 combinations tested) while ensuring I did not overfit.
 The final model configuration: